 I enjoy board games 🎲, soccer ⚽, tennis 🎾, and music 🎶.
 Feel free to reach out to me if you want to join in on a hike or play some board games.

-Robotics, from 2021
+Robotics, 2021 - 2024

 Swiss Federal Institute of Technology Lausanne